Top 47 ETL Interview Questions & Answers (2025)

 Extract

-We would first need to extract the data from the Interaction entity in our database.
-While we could theoretically assign a separate relation for each type of interaction, in order to maintain a simplified schema and reduce the need for multiple joins, we’ve decided to leverage a general ‘Interactions’ relation.
+First, we would need to extract the data from the Interaction entity in our database.
+While we could theoretically assign a separate relation for each type of interaction, to maintain a simplified schema and reduce the need for multiple joins, we’ve decided to leverage a general ‘Interactions’ relation.

 To define “participation”, we’ll focus on specific types of interactions, such as posting a message, submitting an assignment, or viewing course materials.